mpgiii/detab/README.md

 TO FUTURE STUDENTS: Please do not take this code and upload it as your own.
 The professors know you're doing this and it only hurts you.
-My program isn't even complete so it would be silly to copy this.
+This is an easy project so it would be silly to copy this.

 --